KwangsungKim138/Faster-Whisper-API/README.md

 ## License

-MIT (project code).
-Models remain under their respective licenses.
+MIT — applies to this repository’s source code.

----# Faster-Whisper-API
+Upstream libraries and any pretrained models retain their own licenses.